 HLSC3006 allows students to build on their experiences as learners to develop skills as effective teachers.
-The workshop and tutorials will cover theories of adult education, effective teaching in the tertiary sector and active participation in clinical and/or non-clinical teaching.
+The workshop will cover theories of adult education, effective teaching in the tertiary sector and active participation in clinical and/or non-clinical teaching.
 Students will be required to maintain a teaching portfolio.
-All assessment items must be submitted to be eligible to pass the course.

 1. Describe tertiary education theory

 3. Apply education theory to participation as a tutor in clinical and non-clinical education

 4. Apply teaching methods appropriate to the group of learners, the mode of study and the subject material

 5. Apply tertiary education theory to a reflective and critical evaluation of personal, peer and team member educational opportunities